wji98/Make-Timelapse/README.md

 # Make-Timelapse
-This script processes source videos in a specified directory and generates a timelapse video
+This script processes source videos in a specified directory and stitches them together to generate a timelapse video

 This project uses moviepy.
 To install, run the following command: